digitalfabrik/sbom-archiver/README.md

 # sbom-archiver
-Webhook service to archive SBOMs from Github repos
+Webhook service to archive SBOMs from Github repos.